srsavimetrics/srsavimetrics/projects.md

 ![]({{site.baseurl}}/assets/img/Coastal stream_biodiversity.jpg)
 {: .float-right}

 Over the past 10-15 years, SRS Avimetrics and previous companies owned by Todd Manning have led or been a key partner for at least 100+ projects or contracts in the natural resource management sector.

+These include:

+* Major construction and land clearing projects (BC Hydro)
+* Hydro transmission line habitat enhancement projects (BC Hydro)
+* Natural gas pipeline corridor habitat and species inventory
+* Proposed windfarm and run-of-river location species inventory
+* Stand and landscape scale species at risk inventory and habitat management planning
+* Development of key wildlife habitat indicators used for stand-scale forest management effectiveness monitoring

 SRS’s core expertise continues to be in the areas of wildlife and habitat inventory and management, and development and implementation of corresponding best practices guidance and mitigation strategies for various resource development scenarios.

 Recent major clients have included: